BONNe/ExampleAddon/README.md

 2. Restart the server
 3. In game you can change flags that allows to use current addon.

+This Code is a bit outdated and bentobox privde much more functionality now.

 ## Compatibility

 - [x] BentoBox - 1.5.0 version